wenakita/sonicreddragon-docs/README.md

 # Sonic Red Dragon Documentation

-This documentation is built using [Docusaurus 3](https://docusaurus.io/), a modern static website generator.
+This is the documentation site for Sonic Red Dragon, built with [Docusaurus 3](https://docusaurus.io/).

 ## Using Mermaid Diagrams